Open and Affirming Congregation

 Accordingly, we wish the 6th day of June, 1999, to declare that

-We are an open church, affirming the dignity and worth of every person as created in the image of God, welcoming into our fellowship people of all ages, races, abilities and sexual orientation who acknowledge Christ as our foundation and who seek to embody the mind and spirit of Jesus.
+We are an open church, affirming the dignity and worth of every person as created in the image of God, welcoming into our fellowship people of all ages, races, abilities, sexual orientation, and gender identity who acknowledge Christ as our foundation and who seek to embody the mind and spirit of Jesus.